How Is the Monarchy Financed?

 Additional to the monarch’s private income which is in part used for ‘official’ expenditure there are two revenue-producing Royal Duchy Estates and the Crown Estate which between them provide the major funds for the maintenance of the monarchy and the immediate Royal Family.
 (HRH the Duke of Edinburgh is the only member of the royal family in receipt of a parliamentary allowance.)

 The one overall exception to the self-funding nature of the monarchy is the cost of security.
 This, as one might expect, is a government/local responsibility within the UK and the responsibility of each country where the monarch might visit.
-When the Queen visits Australia, federal and state governments will take up the costs.
-At all times, abroad and in the UK, the monarch is accompanied by personal bodyguards who are paid for by the British government but these are supplemented by other governments when the Queen is abroad.
+When the King visits Australia, federal and state governments will take up the costs.
+At all times, abroad and in the UK, the monarch is accompanied by personal bodyguards who are paid for by the British government but these are supplemented by other governments when the King is abroad.
 All governments around the world undertake to protect their respective head of state and visiting heads of state to their shores.

 It is quite erroneous on the part of much of the media and certain individuals to keep repeating that the ‘monarchy is now costing the tax payer £x or $x’.
 Apart from security it is not directly costing anything.
 It is, with the exception of the Duke of Edinburgh’s allowance, entirely self-supporting from monies received from its traditional revenue sources.
 Many journalists and broadcasters and other ill-intentioned people are so ignorant of the facts of the matter (or they know but prefer not to say so) as to render whatever they write as worthless.
 The monarchy actually hands over huge sums of ‘surplus’ money to the UK government from the Crown Estate (see below).